Loretz1/CDRec/README.md

 In other words, user ID 3128 refers to the **same user** in both domains, while user ID 3129 in the source and target domains refers to **different users**.

+This reindexing design uses **separate user index spaces for the source and target domains**, each starting from 1.
+The boundary between overlapped and domain-specific users is determined by `num_overlap_users`: user IDs `1 ... num_overlap_users` correspond to `overlap_users`, while larger IDs correspond to domain-specific users.
+This indexing scheme makes it easy to distinguish overlapped and non-overlapped users and allows models to construct domain-specific embedding layers in a simple and consistent way.

 #### Step 3: Split Interactions into Train / Validation / Test Sets (Cold-Start Scenarios)